Planning a funeral

 The funeral home may offer you different payment options such as a lump sum payment or an instalment plan.
 If you choose to pay in instalments, make sure you are aware of the amount you have to pay in instalments and any interest charged.
 The funeral home should also give you a timeframe for payment.

-If you have difficulty paying for a funeral, the Department of Social Protection may be able to help you.
+If you have difficulty paying for a funeral, the Department of Employment Affairs and Social Protection may be able to help you.

 Planning your own funeral

 A pre-paid funeral plan gives you the opportunity to pay for your funeral before you die and takes the financial burden away from your family.
 However, if you commit to a prepaid plan and decide to cancel it later, your refund may be subject to a cancellation fee.
 You will need to check this in the terms and conditions of your plan.